 After first starting a retinol regime, your skin will go through an adjustment period.
 This occurs as the retinol accelerates your cell turnover, and the natural sloughing away of the dead top layer, also referred to as a skin purge.

-The skin purge can cause peeling, skin sensitivity and breakouts, which a lot of people may mistake for an allergic reaction, but this is actually a sign of repair within the skin.
+The skin purge can cause peeling, skin sensitivity, and breakouts.
+Many mistake this for an allergic reaction, but this is actually a sign of repair within the skin.

 This adjustment period, or skin purge, has also been coined “the retinol uglies” – charming.
 Fortunately, “the retinol uglies” don’t last very long.

 Not everyone experiences this and different people will have different reactions.
 It will not only depend on your personal skin chemistry but also the concentration of retinol in the product.

 Can Retinol Make Dark Spots Worse?
 Can Retinol Cause Hyperpigmentation?

 If the retinol you’re using is too strong for your skin causing inflammation, skin (especially darker skin tones) may have a higher risk of discoloration, or hyperpigmentation.

 So yes, it is possible that retinol makes your dark spots worse and can lead to hyperpigmentation.
 But that is only if you are not using it correctly, and at the correct strength.

 If you’re already dealing with hyperpigmentation and want to introduce retinol into your regime, it’s possible that the retinol will aggravate your hyperpigmentation and make it worse.

 As we mentioned above, there is often a purge process that can make hyperpigmentation worse for a time, but a retinol that is too powerful for your skin can also make hyperpigmentation worse.